 The Cotswolds - a perfect location for camping in the UK.
 You will be spoilt for choice with our range of campsites, all offering excellent facilities.
 The Cotswolds has everything you need for the perfect camping experience and if you enjoy spending time outdoors, there are lots of options for you and the family to explore.

 All you need for the perfect Cotswolds camping break are three things: a campsite, the Cotswolds, England's finest weather and you'll have a wealth of farm and family attractions just outside your tent flap.
-Take a look at our accommodation search
+Take a look at our

 on the right of the page to find the right campsite or caravan park for you.

 Hoburne Cotswolds sits at the heart of the Cotswold Water Park near Cirencester in Gloucestershire.
 A perfect base for exploring the natural beauty of this area, Hoburne Cotswold gives you the choice!
 Head out and discover the picturesque villages and rolling, green hills of Gloucestershire or stay on site and enjoy the fantastic indoor & outdoor swimming pools and entertainment facilities.

 Camping in the Cotswolds is a great place for 'Glamping' (Glamorous Camping) - after all the designer of a best selling floral tent, Cath Kidston does have a house here.
 If floral isn’t exactly your thing try Cotswold Outdoor for all your Cotswolds camping equipment.

 Cotswold Caravan Sites

 are some of the most scenic in Britain.
 With rolling hills surrounding you, you can enjoy the beautiful Cotswold countryside whilst enjoying the facilities of your caravan park.